The Five Heartbeats: Promotion

 To promote the film prior to its release, Townsend, along with the other actors who portrayed the fictional musical quintet The Five Heartbeats (Leon Robinson, Michael Wright, Harry J. Lennix, and Tico Wells) performed in a concert with real-life Soul/R&B vocal group The Dells, one of many groups that inspired the film.
 The Dells sang and recorded the vocals as the actors lip synced.

-Soundtrack
+Music

+Orchestral music for the film was composed by jazz bassist Stanley Clarke.

 A soundtrack for the film was released by Virgin Records, featuring original music by various artists.
 Both "Nights Like This" and "A Heart Is a House for Love" became top 20 hits on the U.S. Billboard Hot R&B Singles chart.
 Many of the tracks are credited to fictional characters in the film as opposed to the actual vocalists.
 After 7's "Nights Like This" won the film an ASCAP Award.